-Credit risk is the risk that a counterparty will not meet its obligations under a financial instrument or customer contact, leading to a financial loss.
-The company is expected to be exposed to credit risk from its operating activities (primarily trade receivables) and from its financial activities including deposits with banks.
+Credit risk is the risk that a counterparty will not meet its obligations under a financial instrument or customer contract, leading to a financial loss.
+The Company is exposed to credit risk from its operating activities (primarily trade receivables) and from its financing activities, including deposits with banks.